AlaskaAirlines/auro-tabs/demo/demo.md

 <!-- AURO-GENERATED-CONTENT:END -->
 </auro-accordion>

-## States

-There are five states which `auro-tabs` supported:
-- default
-- hover
-- focus
-- selected
-- disabled

-Try hover & focus state by forcing the `<a>` element state inside auro-tab with css styles console.

-Selected and Disabled state can be set directly with property: `selected` or `disabled` to the auro-tab itself.
-Although, `selected` is automatically added on tab clicked.

 ## Scroll behaviour

-`auro-tabs` will show a button in left & right side, when the number of `auro-tab` exceeds the container size.
+`auro-tabs` in desktop breakpoint (>=768px) will show a button in left & right side, when the number of `auro-tab` exceeds the container size.
+In mobile breakpoint (<767px), it will normally show a browser scrollbar under the tabgroup.

 Example below:

 <div class="exampleWrapper">